minagawah/mapbox-gl-js-v2-experiment/README.md

 - webpack-dev-server
 - file-loader
 - css-loader
 - style-loader
-&nbsp; &nbsp; This is for development only.
-For production,
-&nbsp; &nbsp; we are using `mini-css-extract-plugin`.
+  - This is for development only.
+For production, we are using `mini-css-extract-plugin`.
 - postcss-loader
-&nbsp; &nbsp; You definitely need this when using Tailwind.
+  - We definitely need this when using Tailwind.

 ```
 yarn add --dev webpack webpack-cli webpack-dev-server file-loader css-loader style-loader postcss-loader